-Here, we’ll look at why augmented reality is a game-changer for sales teams across verticals and highlight some augmented reality lessons learned based on real brands’ results.
+Here, we’ll look at why AR is a game-changer for sales teams across verticals and highlight some augmented reality lessons learned based on real brands’ results.

 Why augmented reality in sales?